Large or bright satellite constellations: Effects on observations, including on the background sky brightness: Introduction

 The darkness of the sky background is one of the key parameters determining the quality of an observatory: for any background-dominated observation, the exposure time required to reach a given signal-to-noise ratio (S/N) scales linearly with sky brightness.
 This is also critical for $\gamma$- and cosmic-ray observations based on Cherenkov radiation from cascades of secondary particles produced when the primary particle interacts with atoms in the atmosphere, for which a stable, dark background is essential.

 Because of this linear dependence of exposure time on sky brightness, critical observations in the visible can be carried out only from sites with the darkest possible skies, during moonless nights.
 Moonlight precludes such observations, and telescopes typically switch instead to infrared instruments, for which moonlight is not an issue.
 Light pollution from cities and industries can raise sky brightness by orders of magnitude over distances of up to hundreds of kilometres \citep{Cinzano2001}.
-Professional observatories have therefore retreated to remote sites in search of skies where light pollution remains below 1\% of the natural dark-sky brightness.
-Light pollution at the 10\% level is incompatible with state-of-the-art observatories \citet{DQS1}.
-The effects of artificial light at night (ALAN) and possible mitigation methods are well documented \citep[for a review, see][]{Barentine05}.
+Professional observatories have therefore retreated to remote sites in search of \obl{the darkest skies.
+The best sites have a level of light pollution below 1\% of the natural dark-sky brightness.
+Light pollution at the 10\% level is incompatible with state-of-the-art observatories \citet{DQS1}.} The effects of artificial light at night (ALAN) and possible mitigation methods are well documented \citep[for a review, see][]{Barentine05}.

 New satellite constellations are being announced, some extremely large and others extremely bright.
 In this work, we evaluate their contribution to scattered and diffuse light in the optical regime and discuss their direct effects on observations.